-In order to launch so many satellites, SpaceX will make use of their reusable rockets, which can carry up to 3 satellites per launch.
-Furthermore, OneWeb claims automation will enable them to manufacture up to 3 satellites per day, at a cost of only about $1 million per satellite whereas a normal single communications satellite could cost as much as $150 million.
-These new satellites will be capable of delivering speeds rivaling other connection types, and their lower proximity to Earth will minimize latency issues.
-What else can customers expect from the new technologies?
-Possibly smaller receiver devices (satellite dishes) that do not require special installation or calibrating.
-Ideally, users would be able to self-install their receiver, an added convenience to an already improved service.
+In order to launch so many satellites, Starlink will make use of its reusable rockets, which can carry up to three satellites per launch.
+Furthermore, OneWeb claims automation will enable them to manufacture up to three satellites per day, at a cost of only about $1 million per satellite whereas a normal single communications satellite could cost as much as $150 million.
+Lower initial and ongoing operating costs could help lower the price of satellite internet for consumers.

 Will satellites make high-speed internet available worldwide?

 If satellite internet can deliver faster speeds and lower latency, it could become as appealing as cable or fiber, no matter the market.
 At the very least, the added competition could result in better pricing or service quality from cable and fiber-optic internet providers.

 Thinking about satellite internet for your home?

 Satellite internet is arguably advancing faster than any other internet service type.
-If you’re interested in satellite internet for your home, or simply want to learn more about your options and what speeds and pricing you can get with satellite internet, rely on Allconnect®, your experts for all things internet.
+If you’re interested in satellite internet for your home, or simply want to learn more about your options and what speeds and pricing you can get with satellite internet, rely on Allconnect, your experts for all things internet.

 David joined the Allconnect team in 2017, specializing in broadband and TV content.
 His work has been referenced by a variety of sources, including ArcGIS, DIRECTV and more.
 As a Senior Writer, David is motivate… Read more